- Highlight columns in comma (.csv), tab (.tsv), semicolon and pipe - separated files in different colors

 To enable Rainbow CSV for very big files (more than 300K lines or 20MB) disable "Editor:Large File Optimizations" option in VS Code settings.

 You can preview huge files by clicking "Preview... " option in VS Code File Explorer context menu.

-All Rainbow CSV features would be disabled by VSCode if file is bigger than 50MB.
+All Rainbow CSV features would be disabled by VSCode if the file is bigger than 50MB.

 ColumnEditBefore, ColumnEditAfter, ColumnEditSelect

 Activate multi-cursor column editing for the column under the cursor.
 Works only for files with less than 10000 lines.
 For larger files you can use an RBQL query.